Real rooms. Real costs. A shopping list you can print, save, or share.

 10%

-Same baseline — the stagger adds minimal extra waste.
+Same baseline — the stagger adds minimal extra waste over straight.

 Diagonal (45°)